zyz9066/zyz9066.github.io/_posts/2020-09-01-validation-techniques-in-sklearn.markdown

 mlp = MLPClassifier() # neural network
 ```

 Train and run each classifier on each classification dataset separately, resulting in a 4x4 matrix (dataset rows, classifier columns) showing the accuracy of 4 classifiers above on each classification dataset (here use entire dataset, no test/train split).
-Classification datasets are iris, digits, wine, breast cancer:
+Classification datasets are iris, digits, wine, breast cancer.
+Display this matrix using `imshow` from `matplotlib`.
+Using the 4x4 matrix, we can get classifier which has highest mean accuracy across all datasets and dataset which has the highest mean accuracy across all classifiers:

 ```python
 clfs = [gnb, tree, knn, mlp]